- Engineering & Production Changes, Restoration Hints & Suggestions,

 SX-28 Navy Versions: The rack mount, standard Navy version is from late 1943.
 It does not use the standard front panel but has a black wrinkle finish panel with white nomenclature.
 No "Super Skyrider" or "hallicrafters" on front panel - a military ID plate is mounted on the panel instead.
 Heavy duty construction in some areas under chassis.
 Cabinet is similar to AN/GRR-2.
 These receivers are issued standard Hallicrafters' serial numbers carried on the tag mounted to the rear chassis of the receiver.
 There was also the RBY-1, a Navy piece of equipment that used an SX-28 combined with a Panadaptor with 3" CRT.
 The SX-28 has an SO-239 installed on the back apron of the chassis to connect the Panadaptor.
 The version I saw also had a buffer circuit assembly on the antenna input to allow multiple receivers to use a single antenna.
 The SX-28 receiver has a military tag where the "SX-28" ID is on the front panel and it identifies the receiver as CHL-46195.
 The panel is black wrinkle paint - not the standard panel.
 This receiver did have the standard Hallicrafters serial number tag installed on the rear of the chassis with the number H-181853, indicating late 1943 production.
 The RBY-1 was an earlier, military version of the S-35.
 The introduction of the AN/GRR-2 in February 1944 became the Navy SX-28A.
 The "AN" designates "Army-Navy" so the AN/GRR-2 was used by both U.S.Army Signal Corps and U.S.Navy.

 The FCC Variations: The typical FCC receivers had a metal tag mounted on the front panel or on the back of the receiver for FCC identification.
 These receivers also carry the standard Hallicrafters' serial number tag with standard Hallicrafters' serial number assigned.
-These first production run SX-28s were first used by the FCC's RID (Radio Intelligence Division) to listen in or find enemy spy rings in the US.
+The FCC versions are typically from the first production run of SX-28s and usually are SN: H-115xxx.
+These receivers were first used by the FCC's RID (Radio Intelligence Division) to listen in or find enemy spy rings in the US.
 These SX-28s were installed in automobiles with a directional loop antenna on top of the roof.
 By having roving DF abilities, the RID could triangulate a signal and determine its location.
-Later versions were built for FCC monitoring posts where several receiving stations would be in operation.
+There were some later versions that were built for FCC monitoring posts where several receiving stations would be in operation.
 Each operator would be using earphones to prevent listening interference to an adjacent monitoring station.
 Since the audio requirements were minimal, the Push-Pull audio output 6V6s were usually replaced with a single-ended 6V6 audio output.
 The unused 6V6 tube socket mounting hole has a push-in metal plug installed.
 (Single 6V6 info thanks to K4ERR.)
 There are variations of the FCC SX-28 that may have been modified by the FCC to accomplish diversity reception or other special requirements.
 The FCC diversity set-ups appear to use two SX-28 receivers, one with the S-meter removed and the other with the bandspread removed.
 This observation is based on a photograph that appeared in CQ magazine in the 1940s.
 Interestingly, most FCC receivers appear to be from the first production run and will have SNs beginning with H-115xxx.
 George Sterling, who was head of the FCC during pre-WWII and WWII, wrote a detailed report on the RID's function and successes that included many photographs of banks of SX-28s that were in use by the FCC.
 Although other receivers were used, it appears the RID was almost exclusively using SX-28s for their intercept and monitoring.

 Canadian Versions: Distributors like Rogers-Majestic sold SX-28s in Canada.
 These receivers will have the original Hallicrafters' serial number tag with the standard Hallicrafters' serial number assigned and an additional serial number tag with a distributor-assigned serial number installed by the distributor in Canada.
 Also, the receivers usually have a tag or decal from CSA, which is similar to USA's UL.